ibm-cloud-docs/vmwaresolutions/vmonic/additional_resources.md

 # More learning resources
 {: #additional_resources}

-Review the following resources to get started faster or gain more in-depth technical information for {{site.data.keyword.cloud}} for VMware® Solutions.
+Review the following resources to get started faster or gain more in-depth technical information for {{site.data.keyword.vmwaresolutions_full}}.
 * Videos and demonstrations
 * Technical in-depth analysis
 * Tutorials